Godfrey Henschen: Trip to Rome

 In July 1660, at Bolland's direction, Henschen and Daniel van Papenbroek journeyed to Rome by way of Germany and the Tyrol, collecting ancient documents for their studies along the way.
 They stayed in Rome for nine months and returned by way of France They received a warm welcome and much assistance from Lucas Holstenius, head of the Vatican Library, who placed at their disposal all the hagiographical manuscripts in the Roman libraries.
 The five or six copyists placed at their disposal were kept constantly busy during their time in Rome in transcribing manuscripts according to their directions, and this occupation was continued by them a long time after the Bollandists departure.
 Holstenius died during their stay at Rome, and his successor, Peter Allatius, who had his own pretensions of publishing, proved less amicable.
 After a stay of about nine months they returned by way of Paris, where they spent over three months transcribing and collating, besides enlisting the services of several copyists.
 They also came back with new subscriptions to the Acta Sanctorum.
 After Bolland's death in 1665, he and Papenbroek began to lead the project.
 They were joined in 1670 by John Ravesteyn, who after five years left to take up parish work.

 Later life

 Henschen was the first librarian of the Museum Bollandianum at Antwerp.
 In March 1668, he and Papenbroek set out on a second journey, but Henschen fell in Luxembourg.
 After that Papenbroek took over much of scientific aspects of the work.
 Henschen continued to work on the Acta Sanctorum up to the time of his death.

 In total Henschen collaborated on the volumes for January, February, March, and April, and on the first six volumes for May, that is on seventeen volumes of the Acta Sanctorum.
 Several of his posthumous commentaries appeared in the succeeding volumes.

-He died at Antwerp, aged 80, in 1681.
+He died at Antwerp, aged 80, on 11 September 1681.